-On most smart TVs there are some settings you can utilize to reduce the appearance of image retention.
-LG offers an option called Screen Shift for its OLED TV models, similar to Sony’s Pixel Shift technology, which shifts the image very slightly so as to minimize wear on individual pixels.
+On most smart TVs, there are some settings you can utilize to reduce the appearance of image retention.
+LG offers an option called Screen Shift for its LG UN7300, similar to Sony’s Pixel Shift technology, which shifts the image very slightly so as to minimize wear on individual pixels.

 In extreme cases where you have dead blocks of pixels or significant degradation of image quality, you may want to opt for display device replacement to remedy screen burn.

 There are some easy techniques you can use to help prevent screen burn-in from happening in the first place.

 STAT: Monitors are most prone to burn-in during the first 100 hours of use.